Overview

 About the Kalman Filter

-Most modern systems have numerous sensors that estimate hidden (unknown) states based on a series of measurements.
-For example, a GPS receiver provides location and velocity estimation, where location and velocity are the hidden states and differential time of the satellites' signals' arrival are the measurements.
+Many modern systems utilize multiple sensors to estimate hidden (unknown) states through a series of measurements.
+For instance, a GPS receiver can estimate location and velocity, where location and velocity represent the hidden states, while the differential time of the arrival of signals from satellites serves as measurements.

 One of the biggest challenges of tracking and control systems is providing an accurate and precise estimation of the hidden states in the presence of uncertainty.
-In GPS receivers, the measurement uncertainty depends on many external factors, such as thermal noise, atmospheric effects, slight changes in satellite positions, receiver clock precision, and many more.
+For example, GPS receivers are subject to measurement uncertainties influenced by external factors, such as thermal noise, atmospheric effects, slight changes in satellite positions, receiver clock precision, and more.

 The filter is named after Rudolf E. Kálmán (May 19, 1930 – July 2, 2016).
 In 1960, Kálmán published his famous paper describing a recursive solution to the discrete-data linear filtering problem.